Niraj-Nair/EE461-blogs/README.md

 Suggested phase-wise differences in current draw

 Revealed nonlinear relationships that may benefit from advanced ML models (like SVM or neural networks)

+## 📈 Correlation Analysis
+We began by calculating the correlation matrix for all numeric features (excluding Datetime).
+A heatmap was then used to visualize the strength and direction of these relationships.

+Key Findings:

+Active Power had a very strong positive correlation with all three current phases (L1–L3), especially CurrentL2 (0.9949), indicating current values are reliable predictors of power consumption.

+Voltage values were positively correlated among themselves, but negatively correlated with both current and active power — typical behavior in power systems.

+This analysis confirmed that Voltage and Current behave inversely, especially under high loads, aligning with expected electrical theory.

+![Correlation Heatmap Placeholder]

+## 🧠 Principal Component Analysis (PCA)
+To simplify the dataset while retaining most of its variance, we applied PCA on the standardized numeric features.

+Steps Taken:

+Standardized the data using z-score normalization

+Applied MATLAB’s pca() function to extract principal components

+Generated visualizations for variance, score plots, and feature contributions

+🔍 Key Insights:
+PC1 and PC2 together explained over 99% of the total variance, indicating that the dataset is highly compressible

+The Pareto chart helped us understand how much variance each principal component contributed

+2D and 3D PCA plots showed clear structure and separability in the data

+The PCA biplot revealed that Active Power and Currents dominate PC1, while Voltage variables contributed more toward PC2